mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 that can help to reduce conflicts during the plenary meeting.

 Online meetings provide an opportunity to use more time more flexibly.
-While for an in-person meeting all sessions have to be fitted into the available time people are willing to travel at once (usually roughly a week), online meetings do not have that constraint.
+While for an in-person meeting all sessions have to be fitted into the available time that people are willing to travel at once (usually roughly a week), online meetings do not have that constraint.
 Therefore for the planning of online meetings, there is a trade-off between the number of parallel tracks, where more parallel tracks mean more potential conflicts (as least of high-active participants), and the overall time in terms of hours per day or total days used.